LangsterGA/test/README.md

 ![GoData](/images/ToolBoxAnime.gif)

 ## Toolbox prerequisites
 The Go.Data outbreak administrator must provide you the information below.
-Currently, the toolbox only works with server-based installations of Go.Data.
+Currently, the toolbox works with server-based installations of Go.Data.
 (Do they need to sign into Go.Data once and change their pass?)
 - ***Go.Data URL***: The URL of your server where Go.Data is
 - ***Username***: The email address you use to access Go.Data
 - ***Password***: The password you use to access Go.Data